Dave-team/Knowledge-base/Tools.md

 - Darkmode / light app: Nightowl
 - Change colour scheme: Midnight Lizard
 - Articles to read are saved in Chrome bookmarks that sync between work and private
+- Lightroom for photo editing - I have no use for this currently
+- Apollo: paid for Reddit client.
+- Tweetbot: paid for Twitter client
+- V for Wiki: paid for Wikipedia app
+-

 ### Media
 Media Center